ursuscamp/brainseed/README.md

 cliff burden nut payment negative soccer one mad pulse balcony force inside
 ```

+**WARNING**: Please note this is experimental software at this time.
+It is very simple, but be warned, there could be bugs lurking, and the algorithm may change based on feedback.

 ## Frequently Asked Questions

 ### This is horrible.
 Why would you do such a thing?